-That dramatic example is but one of the reasons I have some trouble with many of the agricultural metaphors that Jesus used, and that the evangelists reported in the Gospels.
-With only the tiniest bit of imagination what seems like a perfectly good model for discipleship or Christian response can go right off the rails.
-One example is that of "fishers of men" evoking images of rows of cold, dead fish lining the pews, mouths agape, eyes wide open but 'nobody home'.
+So it was with some anxiety that the term 'organic' came immediately to me when I read the passage from Matthew's Gospel because it seems the method of sowing matches the lessé-faire approach of organic farming.
+However, that anxiety was also partly due to the fact that I have some trouble with many of the agricultural metaphors that Jesus used and that the evangelists reported in the Gospels.
+The problem with these agricultural metaphors is that with only the tiniest bit of imagination what seems like a perfectly good model for discipleship or Christian response can go right off the rails.
+Of course this is not limited to agricultural themes ... take for example the similarly dangerous metaphor of "fishers of men", at first glance easily understandable but soon evoking images of rows of cold, dead fish lining the pews, mouths agape, eyes wide open but 'nobody home'.

 Even more troubling in many ways are parables, stories that use objects to illustrate a point.
-The name 'parable' means 'set beside', and one of the great dangers of parables is the ease with which we the technique of allegory to explain the meaning.
+The name 'parable' means 'set beside' and one of the great dangers of parables is the ease with which people adopt the technique of allegory to explain the meaning.
 In allegorical interpretation each item of the story (sower, seed, weeds, rocks, good soil) is said to represent something else.
 To allegorize is literally to say something other than what one is saying.
-Allegorizing was once a popular method of biblical interpretation, but is now viewed with a great deal of suspicion, not least because the proclaimed meaning of the story is totally dependent upon the interpreter's imagination, and there is neither limit nor calibration for just how outlandish that imagination can be!
+Allegorizing was once a popular method of biblical interpretation, but is now viewed with a great deal of suspicion, not least because the proclaimed meaning of the story is totally dependent upon the interpreter's imagination and there is neither limit nor calibration for just how outlandish that imagination can be!

 Perhaps the most troubling pieces of instruction, however, are the combinations of these two problem items, namely parables that use agricultural metaphors, like the one we're looking at this morning!

-At first glance, this parable of the sower is a simple story drawn from ordinary life - a sower scatters seed in a field prior to plowing, as was the custom in Palestinian farming in Jesus' day.
-Naturally, the seed falls in all kinds of places: among weeds, on rocks, on the path worn by workers in the fields, and even some in good soil.
-Also as expected, the yields from the various places the seed has fallen varies from none to pretty spectacular.
-A simple, straightforward example, right?
+At first glance, this parable of the sower seems to be a simple story drawn from ordinary life - a sower scatters seed in a field prior to plowing, as was the custom in Palestinian farming in Jesus' day.
+Naturally, the seed falls in all kinds of places: among weeds, on rocks, on the path worn by workers in the fields and fortunately even some in good soil.
+Also as expected, the yield from the various places the seed has fallen varies from none to pretty spectacular.
+This is a simple, straightforward example, right?
 Even a very important piece of learning, as we are told in verse 9, "Let anyone with ears listen!"

-However, the section of this reading that we skipped over, verses 10-17, gives a very clear impression that the crowds are confused by this and other parables, "You will indeed listen, but never understand, and you will indeed look, but never perceive."
+However, the section of this reading that we skipped over, verses 10-17, gives a very clear impression that the crowds were confused by this and other parables, "You will indeed listen, but never understand and you will indeed look, but never perceive." - how's that for hopeful and helpful encouragement?!
 The people are themselves cited as the cause of their not learning, having shut their ears and developed hard hearts.
-The disciples, on the other hand, are blessed - well, actually their ears and eyes are blessed - because they (the disciples) got to see and hear and understand even what many prophets and righteous people did not even thought they longed for the opportunity.
+The disciples, on the other hand, are blessed - well, actually their ears and eyes are blessed - because they (only the disciples) got to see and hear and understand even what many prophets and righteous people did not even thought they longed for the opportunity.